C A L I F O R N I A S T A T E U N I V E R S I T Y B A K E R S F I E L D

 This 45‑unit MA program is designed with three emphases:

 Students seeking admission to the Master of Arts in Psychology program should first secure application materials from the Department of Psychology.
 Applications will be reviewed by the Graduate Committee of the Department of Psychology.
 Students must also apply to the Office of Admissions and Records for admission to the University; this application for general admission at the post-baccalaureate level will be processed by the University.
 Offers of admission by the Department are made on a quarterly basis.
-Complete applications must be submitted by the third Friday of a quarter in order to be admitted for the succeeding quarter.
-Deadlines are listed on informational sheets and are available from the Department, the Psychology Graduate Coordinator, and the departmental Home Page on the World Wide Web, www.csub.edu/psychology/
+Deadlines are listed on informational sheets and are available from the Department, the Psychology Graduate Coordinator, and the departmental Home Page on the World Wide Web at www.csub.edu/psychology.

 To be considered for admission to the MA program, the student must fulfill the following minimum requirements: